-Storyboards created in Word are a good choice if all the stakeholders are familiar with the storyboarding process.
-It’s also great when a lot of text edits are expected.
-Changes are a lot easier to track in Word.)
+Word is a good choice for a storyboard, if everyone reading it is familiar with the storyboarding process.
+It’s also a good option, when a lot of text edits are expected, (since edits are much easier to track in Word.)
 Here are pages from my storyboard, created in Word.